U.S. flag

 Management.

-Evaluation of relatives at risk: If the pathogenic variant has been identified in an affected family member, it is appropriate to test at-risk newborns, infants, and other relatives at risk in order to identify as early as possible those who would benefit from initiation of treatment and preventive measures.
+Evaluation of relatives at risk: It is appropriate to evaluate at-risk newborns, infants, and other relatives of a proband to identify as early as possible those who would benefit from initiation of treatment and preventive measures.
+Early initiation of KDTs, ideally in infancy, results in better seizure control and improves long-term neurologic outcome.

 Genetic counseling.